keboola/developers-docs/extend/common-interface/config-file.md

 {% endhighlight %}

 ### Tables
-Tables from input mapping are mounted to `/data/in/tables`.
+Tables from the input mapping are mounted to `/data/in/tables`.
 Input mapping parameters are similar to [Storage API export table options ](http://docs.keboola.apiary.io/#tables).
 If `destination` is not set, the CSV file will have the same name as the table (without adding `.csv` suffix).
-The tables element in configuration of **input mapping** is an array and supports these attributes:
+The tables element in a configuration of the **input mapping** is an array and supports the following attributes:

 - `source`
 - `destination`